In “The Stream,” Boyle and his team get jumped in Kathmandu by a crew who may work for the Chinese.

 Four more rounds from the Bedouin’s Glock and they too lay on the ground.
 The Bedoin reloaded.

 He rifled through Tashi’s pockets quickly.
+That second group of four was somewhere close by, probably trying to cut off any escape routes.
+They could return.
+He moved with deliberate speed.
 By touch, he noted the importance of some items.
 The transceiver had been handled by a woman who hid her true intentions.
 The pistol had been fired by a man who believed he knew the truth about Tashi’s employers.

 The curious had begun to overcome their fear, and gawkers began to poke heads out from cover.
 The Bedouin had no more time.
 With a mere whisper, he traded faces with Tashi.
 Now to the onlookers, the Bedouin lay dead and Tashi began to scale a building using a drain pipe that looked far too flimsy for that purpose.